Ladder99/ladder99/setups/pi/README.md

-a test setup for raspberry pi
+This defines a test setup for raspberry pi